DWORDLARK/ServerManager2.9.1/README.md

 Note for server settings:

-  Use long time interval for WatchDog.
+  Use long time interval for WatchDog interval.
   60sec or more.
   This can prevent ServerManager crash when some server consoles need re-start.